Kairi-18/Kairi-18/README.md

  🌱 I’m currently learning **C++, Html, Css**

- ⚡ Fun fact **A man with interest are likely the most joyful person**
+ ⚡ Fun fact **A man with an interest are likely the most joyful person**

  </div>